Florida’s Constitution Revision Commission Hears From Residents

-The Constitution Review Commission heard from the public for the first time in Orlando Wednesday night.
+The Constitution Revision Commission heard from the public for the first time in Orlando Wednesday night.

 The commission is tasked with proposing changes to Florida’s constitution, and so it meets every 20 years to do so.